C-opt/idea_flux/README.md

 The calculation of it is fairly simple: it is the average of the number of descendants of all nodes.

 That should give a number between 0 and n, where n is the number of comments of a given topic.
+Why do it like that?
+Read on the next section.
 ### Motivation & Analysis
 Given a fixed number of comments, how can we measure the conversation engagement of a given topic?
 That is, given a fixed n, how can we measure the branching factor of different comments graphs?